 We are neighbors in Seongsu-dong.

 The “handmade shoes” of a Seongsu-dong native, the rising star “café,” and the budding “college students” in the Seongsu-dong area.
-We headed there to see Wadiz, a place where locals come together to enjoy good food and a good life.
+We headed there to see Wadiz, a space where locals come together to enjoy good food and a good life.

 Saetbyeol, a café in Seongsu-dong